IndieGO86/rsschool-cv/cv.md

 ## Maksim Linkov

-# My Contact Info:
+    My Contact Info:

-   * Dis
+     * Discord:  Maksim Linkov(@IndieGO86)
      * E-mail:   indiegomail@gamil.com
      * GitHub:   Indiego86
      * Telegram: indiego_max

-# About Me
+    About Me

     Hello!
 I am 36 years old.
 Now I live and work in the mountains in winter.
 A few months ago, I started learning about programming.
 I want to develop in the direction of programming and development.
 Since this area is very interesting to me, and it also provides an opportunity to work from different parts of our planet.
 What I need when living in the mountains.

     My strengths:
         * Executive